 This leads to the next question –

 Is providing information enough to impact a person’s change in behavior in regards to the topic of the campaign?

 No. Providing information alone is not enough.
 Jonathon Purtle, an assistant professor at Drexel University’s School of Public Health, and Leah Roman, a public-health consultant in the United States, both interviewed in What Good is Raising Awareness, stated that an unintentional effect of awareness days is narcotizing dysfunction – as people gain more knowledge of a concerning issue, the chances that they take actions to help the issue decline.

-10 Call to Actions
+Call to Action Items

 There are ten simple actions you can ask others to take when spreading awareness of fibromyalgia.

 - Encourage local leaders and public officials to become involved with campaigns by delivering a message via media and/or declaring an official awareness day for the local community.
 Inform them of the importance of spreading fibromyalgia awareness and the power of their presence with that message.